Skip to main content

 Direct sow seeds 0.5 inch deep, 2-3 inch spacing, as soon as soil temperature reaches 55°F. Fenugreek does not transplant well due to its taproot.
 Germination occurs in 3-5 days at 65-75°F.

 Soil pH of 6.0-7.0.
 Fenugreek is not demanding about soil fertility - it manufactures its own nitrogen through legume nodulation.
-High nitrogen fertilization actually suppresses nodulation and reduces the nitrogen-fixing benefit.
+High nitrogen fertilization suppresses nodulation and reduces the nitrogen-fixing benefit.
 Plant in average, well-drained garden soil without supplemental nitrogen.

 What goes wrong